rileyjson/Cheetah-Sign/Documentation/Development.md

 ### Building The Docker Containers

-Open your preferred IDE with the ability to docker compose and your Docker Desktop application.
+Open your preferred IDE and your Docker Desktop application.
 We are using VSCode, so you will want to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview) to run it in the way presented.
-Now you should right click on the docker-compose.yml file and select "compose up".
+Now, right click on the docker-compose.yml file and select "compose up" (you can also run this command in the terminal).
 This can take some time to build your containers.

 **Note: If this fails with an authentication error, you might have to login to your Docker account in the Visual Studio Code terminal to connect them.**